 aptitude if the downgrading is out of hand.

-sudo apt update -y sudo apt update -y -t buster-backports
+sudo apt update -y sudo apt update -y -t stretch-backports

-sudo apt upgrade -y --fix-missing sudo apt upgrade -y -t buster-backports --fix-missing
+sudo apt upgrade -y --fix-missing sudo apt upgrade -y -t stretch-backports --fix-missing

 sudo apt install -f